Analgesic: Opioids

 Morphine, the archetypal opioid, and other opioids (e.g., codeine, oxycodone, hydrocodone, dihydromorphine, pethidine) all exert a similar influence on the cerebral opioid receptor system.
-Buprenorphine is a partial agonist of the μ-opioid receptor, and tramadol is a serotonin norepinephrine reuptake inhibitor (SNRI) with weak μ-opioid receptor agonist properties.
-Tramadol is structurally closer to venlafaxine than to codeine and delivers analgesia by not only delivering "opioid-like" effects (through mild agonism of the mu receptor) but also by acting as a weak but fast-acting serotonin releasing agent and norepinephrine reuptake inhibitor.
+Buprenorphine is a partial agonist of the μ-opioid receptor, and tramadol is a serotonin–norepinephrine reuptake inhibitor (SNRI) with weak μ-opioid receptor agonist properties.
+Tramadol is structurally closer to venlafaxine than to codeine and delivers analgesia by not only delivering "opioid-like" effects (through mild agonism of the μ-opioid receptor) but also by acting as a weak but fast-acting serotonin releasing agent and norepinephrine reuptake inhibitor.
 Tapentadol, with some structural similarities to tramadol, presents what is believed to be a novel drug working through two (and possibly three) different modes of action in the fashion of both a traditional opioid and as an SNRI.
 The effects of serotonin and norepinephrine on pain, while not completely understood, have had causal links established and drugs in the SNRI class are commonly used in conjunction with opioids (especially tapentadol and tramadol) with greater success in pain relief.

-Dosing of all opioids may be limited by opioid toxicity (confusion, respiratory depression, myoclonic jerks and pinpoint pupils), seizures (tramadol), but opioid-tolerant individuals usually have higher dose ceilings than patients without tolerance.
+Dosing of all opioids may be limited by opioid toxicity (e.g., confusion, respiratory depression, myoclonic jerks, and pinpoint pupils), seizures (particularly from tramadol), but opioid-tolerant individuals usually have higher dose ceilings than patients without tolerance.
 Opioids, while very effective analgesics, may have some unpleasant side-effects.
 Patients starting morphine may experience nausea and vomiting (generally relieved by a short course of antiemetics such as phenergan).
 Pruritus (itching) may require switching to a different opioid.
 Constipation occurs in almost all patients on opioids, and laxatives (lactulose, macrogol-containing or co-danthramer) are typically co-prescribed.

-When used appropriately, opioids and other central analgesics are safe and effective; however, risks such as addiction and the body's becoming used to the drug (tolerance) can occur.
-The effect of tolerance means that frequent use of the drug may result in its diminished effect.
-When safe to do so, the dosage may need to be increased to maintain effectiveness against tolerance, which may be of particular concern regarding patients with chronic pain and requiring an analgesic over long periods.
-Opioid tolerance is often addressed with opioid rotation therapy in which a patient is routinely switched between two or more non-cross-tolerant opioid medications in order to prevent exceeding safe dosages in the attempt to achieve an adequate analgesic effect.

 Opioid tolerance should not be confused with opioid-induced hyperalgesia.
 The symptoms of these two conditions can appear very similar but the mechanism of action is different.
 Opioid-induced hyperalgesia is when exposure to opioids increases the sensation of pain (hyperalgesia) and can even make non-painful stimuli painful (allodynia).